What is Mediation?

 After a mediation request is received, a staff mediator is assigned and will contact the parties to set a date for an initial meeting.
+Your assigned mediator may use a combination of phone, email, and Zoom videoconference to engage in mediation discussions.

 Parties may request a particular staff mediator.
 However, the request must be jointly made and the requested mediator may not be available at the time of the request.